SugiVenkat/PythonCrashCourseCode/README.md

 string as an object,
 list as an object,
 Exception handling
-Class, static method, class method, dunder functions
+Class, static method, class method, dunder functions.